klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 and its extension, the Rue Gétry, is probably the biggest tourist trap of Brussels when it comes to food.
 There are some honest and good places, and even an excellent one, but be very careful.
-Most of the cheap places are dishonest and ones you get inside, you may see a completely different and higher priced menu.
+Most of the cheap places are dishonest and once you get inside, you may see a completely different and higher priced menu.
 And the quality is sometimes very low.

 The restaurant for the group dinner is in that street.
 It is one of the better businesses in that street, but was also chosen because on Monday evening there are not that many restaurants in Brussels that can house a group